 The lecture grade will be based on the exams, Learning Catalytics® question sets, Modified Mastering Environmental Science® assignments, and discussions.
 Explanations of each of these components can be found in the sections that follow.
 Table 2 below summarizes what portion of the lecture grade will be determined by each of the components of the lecture work.
+Refer to the lab syllabus for information on how the lab portion of the grade will be determined.

 Table 2.
-Contribution of each lecture work component toward lecture grad Lecture Grade Component # Points % of Comment Regular Exams 224 32% Three non-cumulative, regular exams will be administered on-line, each worth 112 points.
+Contribution of each lecture work component toward lecture grad Lecture Grade Component # Points % of Lecture Comment Regular Exams 224 32% Three non-cumulative, regular exams will be administered on-line, each worth 112 points.
 The lowest of the grades from these three exams will be dropped.
 Final Exam 224 32% Cumulative final exam, administered on-line between 12:00am and 11:59pm on 5/8/20.
 The score on this exam cannot be replaced.
 Learning Catalytics® question sets 94.5 13.5% A minimum of 200 points worth of Learning Catalytics questions will be administered but only 94.5 points will be counted.
 Discussions 52.5 7.5% There will be four discussions worth a total of 70 points but only 52.5 points will be counted.
 Mastering Environmental Science ® assignments 105 15% 130 points worth of assignments have been made but only 105 points will be counted.
 Total 700 100%